bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 The thing you should be met with are the "limits" of XM when it comes to notes.<br>
 XM allows for placing all notes between C0 and B7, so you have 8 octaves of space.

 Each note has a corresponding volume assigned to it.
-By default, it's the volume of the instrment.<br>
+By default, it's the volume of the instrument.<br>
 You can, of course, specify the volume yourself, in the [third column of the cell](./trackerBasics.md#cells).

 Each note might also have an effect applied to it.<br>